kzares-dev/Arbitrer/README.md

 ## Today tasks
 - Refresh links when a new one is created
-- implement some kind of loading for the links
+- fix the loader ui
-- do the pagination
+- rebould the hero secrion
-- implement some fallback to link loading
+- fix the login & signin ui